Enitsaj13/React-From-Scratch-Using-Webpack/README.md

 ▫ npx serve build
 ▫ npm start

-That's all and see if it is working. 🙏
+That's all and see if it's working. 🙏
-This example is intended to people who wants to create a react app from scratch using webpack and lessen the file size of it.
+This example is intended for people who want to create a react app from scratch using webpack and lessen the file size of it.

-I hope you learn some new in this step by step tutorial. 🤍
+I hope you learn something new in this step-by-step tutorial. 🤍

 Thank you very much! 🤍